DataTalksClub/machine-learning-zoomcamp/10-kubernetes/04-docker-compose.md

 Build image: `docker build -t clothing-model-gateway:001 -f image-gateway.dockerfile .`
 Run image: `docker run -it --rm -p 9696:9696 clothing-gateway:001`

-Upon running these two containers and test for prediction, we should expect connection error.
+Upon running these two containers and testing for prediction, we should expect connection error.
 This is because the gateway service is unable to communicate with tf-serving.
 In order to connect the two containers and work simultaneously we need docker compose.
-Docker compose require yaml file which will be executed when running the commands from docker compose, usually the file is names as `docker-compose.yaml`:
+Docker compose require yaml file which will be executed when running the commands from docker compose, usually the file is named as `docker-compose.yaml`:

 ```yaml
 version: "3.9"